radmanon/OnlineFoodShop/README.txt

  for example who is ordered and who is delivered this order in when. and i added a profile panel for have a required details for customers to use them for customers accounts. and in this project there is separated panels for staffs to check and manage orders.

+also you can test this website at http://radmanon.pythonanywhere.com/